Garry Theatre view from balcony

 People were encouraged to share their visions and ideas through a survey and by attending open houses in November of 2022.

-We took the results of that survey along with extensive research and the help or Urban Systems and the draft business plan was born.
+We took the results of that survey along with extensive research and the help or Urban Systems and the business plan was born.